Self-stabilising Byzantine Clock Synchronisation is Almost as Easy as Consensus: Preliminaries

 Note that if the algorithm $\vec A$ is deterministic, then the adversary's choices for (1)--(5) together with $\vec A$ determine the execution, that is, local configurations $x(v,t)$ for all $v \in G$ and $t \ge 0$.
 Randomisation may be used in black-box calls to a consensus subroutine only.
 For brevity, we postpone the discussion of randomisation to \sectionref{sec:randomisation}, which covers the results obtained by utilising randomised consensus routines.
 We remark that minor adjustments to the above definitions may be necessary depending on the precise model of randomness and power of the adversary; however, this does not affect the reasoning about our framework, which is oblivious to how the employed consensus routine operates.

-\paragraph{Logical state machines, memory flags, and sliding window buffers.} For ease of presentation, we do not describe our algorithms in the above low-level state machine formalism, but instead use high-level state machines, where state transitions are conditioned on timer expiration, memory flags and sliding window memory buffers.
+\paragraph{Logical state machines and sliding window memory buffers.} For ease of presentation, we do not describe our algorithms in the above low-level state machine formalism, but instead use high-level state machines, where state transitions are conditioned on timer expiration and sliding window memory buffers.
 While these are not part of the above described formalism, they are straightforward to implement using additional local timers and states.

 Formally, we use a set $\mathcal{X}$ of \emph{logical states} and identify each state $s \in \mathcal{S}$ with a logical state $\ell(s) \in \mathcal{X}$.
 That is, we have a surjective projection $\ell \colon \mathcal{S} \to \mathcal{X}$ that maps each state $s$ onto its equivalence class $\ell(s)$, i.e., the logical state.
 In addition, we associate all timers with some logical state, that is, for every $(T_k, S_k) \in \mathcal{T}$, we have that $S_k \in \mathcal{X}$ is an equivalence class of states.